adobe/target-python-sdk/README.md

 ### Integration Test Generation

 There is an integration test suite used by many of the Target SDKs.
 To get the latest version of these tests, follow the instructions defined [here](https://github.com/adobe/target-sdk-testing#updating-to-the-latest-schema) in the test repo.
+Note the following deviation from the other SDKs:
+- this SDK does not currently support the telemetry feature, so `TEST_SUITE_TELEMETRY.json` needs to be modified according to [this commit](https://github.com/adobe/target-python-sdk/pull/34/commits/05c7bcaf9d3946e9b5a6eea719b667449e2e09fd#diff-a328ccff9f9446689c70bdc5cb120d462646a3863f62273cf8522e6f71ac0e8e)

 ### Release build package